-- a) Rainwater harvesting to augment municipal supplies for outdoor and indoor non-potable domestic uses, - b) Determination of groundwater contributions to lake yields at an acceptable confidence, and revising of the operating rules of abstraction to ensure a sustainable supply from the three coastal lakes of the WSS, Lakes Mzingazi, Cubhu and Nhlabane, - c) Removal of invasive alien plants, especially in the catchments above dams in the WSS, - d) An investigation of the reduction of illegal/commercial afforestation in the immediate vicinity of the coastal lakes and the implementation of practical measures to curb illegal afforestation, - e) Encouraging the responsible development of groundwater for local use.
+- c) Feasibility Study/ies of the selected scheme/s. - 3.
+In addition, there are opportunities for the evaluation and potential implementation of the following development options: - a) A dam on the Nseleni River, - b) Use of treated effluent from the Arboretum macerator site, and - c) Seawater desalination. - 4.
+Further recommended actions are: - f) Implement a policy for rainwater harvesting to augment municipal supplies for outdoor and indoor non-potable domestic uses, - g) Determine groundwater contributions to lake yields at an acceptable confidence, and revise the operating rules of abstraction to ensure a sustainable supply from the three coastal lakes of the WSS, namely Lakes Mzingazi, Cubhu and Nhlabane, - h) Support the removal of invasive alien plants, especially in the catchments above dams in the WSS, - i) Investigate the reduction of illegal/commercial afforestation in the immediate vicinity of the coastal lakes and implement practical measures to curb illegal afforestation, - j) Encourage the responsible development of groundwater for local use.